jb-aero/SKCompat/README.md

 ========

 An extension to CommandHelper providing access to features of other plugins in the sk89q family.
+Downloads can be found in [the Releases tab](https://github.com/jb-aero/SKCompat/releases).

 ## Functions
 ### SKWorldEdit